Session title: 21st Century Pedagogy

 For too many teachers, the approach to lesson planning is to focus on the ‘stuff’ they want to get through, rather than how they want learners to be different as a result.
 So in this session, we will also look at how curiosity and the Formula for Happiness can fundamentally change the way you approach the creation of unmissable learning experiences.

-- be able to identify the independent learning traits they wish to develop in their learners
+- identify the independent learning traits they wish to develop in their learners

-- be able to use their understanding of learning outcomes to write low- and high-level examples to develop learners’ independent learning skills
+- use their understanding of learning outcomes to write low- and high-level examples to develop learners’ independent learning skills

-- be able to identify a target lesson in which to include new learning outcomes focused on the development of independent learning skills
+- identify a target lesson and write new learning outcomes focused on the development of independent learning skills

 - be motivated to explore and practise the writing of curiosity-based learning outcomes